 Smokers and people who drink heavy amounts of alcohol should not take beta-carotene supplements.

 Both vitamin A and beta-carotene may increase triglycerides, which are fats in the blood.
-They may even increase risk of death from heart disease, particularly in smokers.
+They may even increase the risk of death from heart disease, particularly in smokers.

-Vitamin A is found in many different types of vitamin formulas.
+Vitamin A is found in many different vitamin formulas.
 Supplements that say "wellness formula," "immune system formula," "cold formula," "eye health formula," "healthy skin formula," or "acne formula," all tend to contain vitamin A. If you take a variety of different formulas, you could be at risk for too much vitamin A.

 - Demeclocycline (Declomycin)